-When the downtown district of Ojai, California fills with shoppers, art enthusiasts, spa goers, and Los Angelenos looking to get out of the city for a few days, the hiking trails scattered in and around Ojai allow explorers to escape jockeying for a parking spot, swiping their credit card, and caring whether their vintage jeans are garnering envy.
+When the downtown district of Ojai, California gets busy with shoppers, art enthusiasts, spa-goers, and Los Angelenos looking to get out of the city for a few days, the hiking trails scattered in and around Ojai become a popular alternative.
+The trails allow explorers to escape the hustle and bustle of the town and re-discover a connection with nature.

-If you’re such an explorer, head to Ojai to fill your schedule with swimming holes, wild flowers, water falls, nature-carved rock sculptures, an occasional skinny-dipper sighting, and so much more.
+If you’re such an explorer, head to Ojai to fill your schedule with swimming holes, wildflowers, waterfalls, rock formations, an occasional skinny-dipper sighting, and so much more.
 You could spend a lifetime traversing these trails and not see it all.
-Here are the seven hikes that need to be on your radar next time you and your hiking boots tromp into town.
+Here are the seven hikes that need to be on your radar next time you don your hiking boots in Ojai.

-This unpaved road, offering prime views of the Ojai Valley, is the go-to spot for friends on a “walk and talk” date, trail runners, and parents who want safe and easy terrain to meander with their menagerie of animals and small humans.
+This unpaved trail along the cliffs, offering prime views of the Ojai Valley, is the go-to spot for friends on a “walk and talk” date, trail runners, and parents who want safe and easy terrain to meander with their kids and dogs.

-This is the only footpath in Ojai that provides regular glimpses of the totality of the valley, so bring your camera!
-You’ll have ideal set ups for panoramic shots at the scenic stops, with obligatory benches, sprinkled on the path.
+This is the only footpath in Ojai that provides regular glimpses of the totality of the valley, so bring your camera.
+You’ll have ideal setups for panoramic shots at the scenic stops with benches dotting the path.
 And if all the walking and sightseeing makes you hungry, look out for oranges, tangerines, and avocados that might fall at your feet from the fruit trees lining the way.
 If you’re walking at a brisk pace, you can get to the end of the trail (Gridley Road) and back in 1 to 1.5 hours.

 Getting There: Drive to the end of North Signal Street in downtown Ojai and park when the road dead-ends at the trailhead.